 Spillages: Avoid spilling any liquids onto your furniture as they may stain or affect the finish if not immediately attended to.
 Spills should be removed immediately with a dry cloth.

-Oil Finish: To maintain your beautiful oiled furniture we recommend regular treatments with Danish oil every six months.
+Oil Finish: To maintain your beautiful oiled furniture we recommend regular treatments with Danish oil every twelve months if normal furniture polish is used at least once a month.
 Simply apply a thin coat with a soft, lint free cloth and leave for 5-10 minutes for the oil to penetrate, before removing any excess.
 Leave for a further 30 minutes and wipe dry.
 Even minor damage in the form of small scratches, dents and general wear and tear can easily be remedied using Danish oil and a cloth.
 NB: Never use chemical, abrasive materials or cleaners on your furniture.

 Lacquer Finish: Our lacquered finish is extremely durable, which makes furniture easy to look after.
 Just polish regularly with a good quality furniture polish or simply wipe down with a damp cloth.
 A beeswax furniture polish may also be applied twice a year but the use of any polish containing silicone is not recommended as it can lead to a build up of silicone film, which will alter the appearance of the piece.
 Minor damage in the form of small scratches, dents and general wear and tear are best taken care of by employing the services of a local cabinetmaker or joiner.
 NB: Never use chemical, abrasive materials or cleaners on your furniture.